Chart Color Schemes

 Daylesford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Daylesford's dwelling structure, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 90.1% houses and 9.9% other dwellings.
-Home ownership in Daylesford stood at 47.1%, with mortgaged dwellings at 25.4% and rented dwellings at 27.4%.
-The median monthly mortgage repayment in Daylesford was $1,532, higher than Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure for Daylesford was $331, compared to Non-Metro Vic.'s $285.
-Nationally, Daylesford's mortgage repayments were lower at $1,532 than the Australian average of $1,863, and rents were also lower at $331 compared to the national figure of $375.
+Daylesford's dwelling structure, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Daylesford was at 47.1%, with mortgaged dwellings at 25.4% and rented ones at 27.4%.
+The median monthly mortgage repayment was $1,532, higher than Regional Vic.'s average of $1,430.
+Median weekly rent in Daylesford was $331, compared to Regional Vic.'s $285.
+Nationally, Daylesford's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing